Arbutus menziesii: Conservation

-Although drought tolerant and relatively fast growing, Arbutus menziesii is currently declining throughout most of its range.
+Although drought tolerant and relatively fast growing, A. menziesii is currently declining throughout most of its range.
 One likely cause is fire control; under natural conditions, the madrona depends on intermittent naturally occurring fires to reduce the conifer overstory.

 Increasing development pressures in its native habitat have also contributed to a decline in the number of mature specimens.
 This tree is extremely sensitive to alteration of the grade or drainage near the root crown.
-Until about 1970, this phenomenon was not widely recognized on the west coast; thereafter, many local governments have addressed this issue by stringent restrictions on grading and drainage alterations when Arbutus menziesii trees are present.
+Until about 1970, this phenomenon was not widely recognized on the west coast; thereafter, many local governments have addressed this issue by stringent restrictions on grading and drainage alterations when A. menziesii trees are present.

 Invasive species such as Scotch broom and gorse are a threat to the Pacific madrona as they can invade natural areas and outcompete young saplings for space, light, nutrients, and water.

 Largest specimen burned

-During the Soberanes Fire in the summer of 2016, the largest known specimen of madrone was burned and possibly killed.
+During the Soberanes Fire in mid-2016, the largest known specimen of madrone was burned and possibly killed.
 The tree, 125 feet tall and more than 25 feet in circumference, was listed on the American Forests National Big Tree list, a register of the biggest trees by species in the United States.
 The tree was located within the Joshua Creek Canyon Ecological Reserve on the Big Sur Coast of California.
 The fire was caused by an illegal campfire.

 Cultivation

 The trees are difficult to transplant and a seedling should be set in its permanent spot while still small.
 Transplant mortality becomes significant once a madrone is more than 1 ft tall.
 The site should be sunny (south- or west-facing slopes are best), well drained, and lime-free (although occasionally a seedling will establish itself on a shell midden).
 In its native range, a tree needs no extra water or food once it has become established.
-Water and nitrogen fertilizer will boost its growth, but at the cost of making it more susceptible to disease.

-This plant has gained the Royal Horticultural Society's Award of Garden Merit.